A lower bound for the curvature integral under an upper curvature bound: Introduction

+The purpose of this section is to elaborate on the analogies and differences between the proofs of Theorems \ref{thm:main} and \ref{thm:pet}.

-As mentioned earlier, the proof of Theorem \ref{thm:main} is similar to that of Theorem \ref{thm:pet}.
-In either case, the fundamental fact is that the class of manifolds under consideration is precompact in the Gromov-Hausdorff topology.
+In either case, the most fundamental fact is that the family of manifolds under consideration is precompact in the Gromov-Hausdorff topology.
 The limit spaces are metric spaces with synthetic sectional curvature bounds.
 In the case of lower curvature bound, it is an Alexandrov space (= CBB space) in the sense of Burago-Gromov-Perelman \cite{BGP}.
-In the case of upper curvature bound, it is a GCBA space (= geodesically complete CBA space) in the sense of Lytchak-Nagano \cite{LN:geod}.
+In the case of upper curvature bound, it is a GCBA space (= geodesically complete CBA space) in the sense of Lytchak-Nagano \cite{LN:geo}.
 These spaces have different properties in general, but to some extent they have parallel structures.
-In particular, there are notions called strainers in both geometries, which was a main tool in the proof of Theorem \ref{thm:pet}.
-This similarity enables us to prove Theorem \ref{thm:main} by using the same idea as for Theorem \ref{thm:pet}.
-Although there is no collapse in our case, we still need a rescaling technique similar to the one used in \cite{Pet:int}, and also different technical difficulties arise.
+For example, shortest paths in an Alexandrov space are neither unique nor extendable, but do not branch, whereas shortest paths in a GCBA space are unique and extendable (within injectivity radius), but do branch.
+This duality enables us to prove Theorem \ref{thm:main} in a parallel way to Theorem \ref{thm:pet}.
+Although there is no collapse in the CBA case, we still need a rescaling technique similar to the one used in the CBB case, and also different technical difficulties arise.
+There are three main differences in the proof that the author is aware of.

+First of all, the logical structure of the proof is exactly the same for CBB and CBA.
+The proof is by induction on dimension, actually not for a manifold itself, but for a special submanifold, called strained surface (technically, we need a slightly modified one, called corner surface as in \cite[3.1]{Pet:int}).

+The base case is $2$-dimensional, where by the Gauss-Bonnet theorem the total scalar curvature is essentially equal to the Euler characteristic.
+In the CBB case, there is nothing to prove since the Euler characteristic of a surface is at most $2\pi$.
+In the CBA case, we have to bound the Euler characteristic from below, which is possible because of the absence of collapse, by a stability result of Lytchak-Nagano \cite[13.1]{LN:geo}.
+This is the first difference.
+(However, such a lower bound also exists in the CBB case, despite the lack of stability due to collapse.)

+The proof of the higher-dimensional case has two important steps.
+Both involve technical differences between CBB and CBA geometries.
+The convergence theory is used in Step (1) and Step (2) only concerns a fixed manifold.